FOR IMMEDIATE RELEASE:

 Don’t wait!
 Businesses are encouraged to commit as an internship host by October 15th!

-“The Greater Phoenix Chamber Foundation has already benefitted from hiring high school interns to assist in our marketing efforts, and we are looking forward to helping local businesses take advantage of these talented students,” said Todd Sanders, president & CEO of the Greater Phoenix Chamber Foundation.
+“The Greater Phoenix Chamber Foundation has already benefited from hiring high school interns to assist in our marketing efforts, and we are looking forward to helping local businesses take advantage of these talented students,” said Todd Sanders, president & CEO of the Greater Phoenix Chamber Foundation.
 “Our student interns have brought our team fresh perspective and innovative ideas, while also applying the technical skills they learn in the classroom and learning how to work in a professional setting.
 It has truly been a win-win situation, and we look forward to working with another student this spring.”

 “Phoenix is emerging as a global leader in technology sectors including semiconductors, advanced medical equipment, biomedical research and more,” said Phoenix Mayor Kate Gallego.
 “Training the young people who will fill these jobs and go on to be the business leaders of the future is an essential part of keeping Phoenix vibrant, vital and growing.”